CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 The package.json format describes a mod.

-It is a JSON file, with an object containing the following keys ('Optional' allows the key to be missing):
+It is a JSON file, the object being a standardized mod package as described here:

 ```
+declare type Semver = string;
+declare type SemverConstraint = string;
-{
+declare type StandardizedModPackage = {
- "name": <String, serves as the mod's ID>,
+    // String, serves as the mod's ID.
+    "name": string;
+    // Version of the mod.
- "version": <Semver-compliant version string>,
+    "version": Semver;
- "ccmodDependencies": <
-  Optional Object - keys are mod IDs, values are semver-compliant version constraints
-  This is used between different mods to establish load order & required other mods.
-  Note that some entries in here may not actually be mods - see Virtual Dependencies for further information.
- >,
- "dependencies": <
-  Optional Object - due to compatibility, this is a bit awkward
-  If ccmodDependencies is provided, keys are Node modules, values are semver-compliant version constraints
-  If ccmodDependencies is NOT provided, this key is effectively renamed to it - meaning keys are mod IDs, not Node modules.
- >,

- "description": <Optional human-readable string>,

- "postload": <Optional filename of a script>,
+    /*
+     * Optional - maps mod IDs or virtual dependency IDs to the versions of them required.
+     * Prefixed with 'ccmod' to prevent possible Node package collision.
+     * If not present, the mod has no dependencies.
+     */
+    "ccmodDependencies"?: { [name: string]: SemverConstraint; };
+    // Optional human-readable string.
+    "description"?: string;

- "module": <Optional boolean - if true, all scripts are loaded as ES6 modules, otherwise they aren't.
-Defaults to false>,
+    // Defaults to false.
+If true, scripts are loaded as ES6 modules.

- "usesRequire": <Optional boolean - if true, "require" is being used by the mod, otherwise it isn't.
-Defaults to true>,
-}
+    "module"?: boolean;
+    // Defaults to false.
+If true, the mod uses require(), and thus may not be sandboxable.
+    "usesRequire"?: boolean;

+    // Optional filename of a script to run at the 'postload' stage.
+    "preload"?: string;
+    // Optional filename of a script to run at the 'postload' stage.
+    "postload"?: string;
+    // Optional filename of a script to run at the 'prestart' stage.
+    "prestart"?: string;

+    // Adding additional fields may have implementation-dependent effects, including changing behaviors defined in this specification.
+};
 ```

-Note that additional unspecified fields may also be present.

-These fields may have implementation-dependent effects, including changing behaviors defined in this specification.

 ### Asset Handling